maemreyo/glean-vault/glean/10_Sources/Articles/The giant heat pumps designed to warm whole districts.md

 MVV Energie is building the world's most powerful heat pump systems

-The pipe that will supply the heat pump, drawing water from the River Rhine in Germany, is so big that you could walk through it, fully upright, I'm told.
+The pipe that [[20_Vocabulary/will|will]] supply the heat pump, drawing water from the River Rhine in Germany, is so big that you could walk through it, fully upright, I'm told.

-"We plan to take 10,000 litres per second," says Felix Hack, project manager at MVV Environment, an energy company, as he describes the 2m diameter pipes that will suck up river water in Mannheim, and then return it once heat from the water has been harvested.
+"We plan to take 10,000 litres per second," says Felix Hack, project manager at MVV Environment, an energy company, as he describes the 2m diameter pipes that [[20_Vocabulary/will|will]] suck up river water in Mannheim, and then return it once heat from the water has been harvested.

 In October, parent firm MVV Energie announced its plan to build what could be the most powerful heat pump modules ever.
 Two units, each with a capacity of 82.5 megawatts.